Joshuadrp/Gear-Genie/README.md

 7. **Bug**: Incorrect index used to fetch gear data in `fetch_gear_data` function.
    - **Fix**: Adjusted the column index to start fetching data from the second row, avoiding fetching the header row.

-8. **Bug**: Program was not terminating when gear data was fetched for the activity.
+8. **Bug**: Program was not terminating when user chose to terminate program after gear data was fetched for the activity.
    - **Fix**: Created an If statement in Main function to ensure proper function flow.

 ## Technologies Used